shahab3051/Power-bi-projects/README.md

 # Power-bi-projects
-Hello, friends this is my power bi recect projects what i have done
+Hello, friends.
+This is a list of the most recent projects that I have completed.